laravel/docs/helpers.md

     // ' my name'

-If key is not occured in text, method return whole string.

 <a name="method-str-after-last"></a>
 #### `Str::afterLast()` {#collection-method}

-The `Str::afterLast` method returns everything after the last occurrence of the given value in a string:
+The `Str::afterLast` method returns everything after the last occurrence of the given value in a string.
+The entire string will be returned if the value does not exist within the string:

     use Illuminate\Support\Str;

     $slice = Str::afterLast('App\Http\Controllers\Controller', '\\');

     // 'Controller'

-If key is not occured in text, method return whole string.

 <a name="method-str-before"></a>
 #### `Str::before()` {#collection-method}